reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

-Conditional expressions may also be written with the `{!reach} ite` function,
+Conditional expressions may also be written with the `{!rsh} ite` function,
 however, note that this function always evaluates both of its branches,
 while the regular conditional expression only evaluates one branch.